Virginia Beach Slip and Fall Lawyers

 - Punitive damages: These act more as a punishment against the guilty party than a form of compensation for injuries.
 In Virginia, there is a cap of $350,000 on the amount of money a jury can reward a victim.

 What is the Statute of Limitations for a Virginia Beach Slip and Fall?

 Similar to Virginia’s other rules governing slip and fall accidents, the rules pertaining to the statute of limitations are also complicated.
 There are three separate deadlines victims have to file their respective cases.
 In a standard slip and fall case, a victim has two years from the date of the accident to file their case in Virginia’s civil court system.
 If a victim experienced property damage during the fall, they then have five years to file that lawsuit.
-This takes place if the victim was holding something like a MP3 player and the fall caused them to drop it.
+This takes place if the victim was holding something like a cell phone and the fall caused them to drop it.

 While rare, people can be killed due to slip and fall accidents.
 In those unfortunate instances, the victim’s family has two years to file a lawsuit in court.